gSchool/rails-practice-task-lists/README.md

-When I log in I should see a "new task" link next to each task list name When I click that link, I should see a description field and a date field (w/ year / month / day dropdowns) When I fill in a description and click "Create Task" I should see the task appear beneath the task list Each task should have the due date represented in relative time
+When I log in I should see a "new task" link next to each task list name When I click that link, I should see a description field and a date field (w/ year / month / day dropdowns) When I fill in a description and click "Create Task" I should see the task appear beneath the task list And I should see a flash message that reads "Task was created successfully!"
+Each task should have the due date represented in relative time
 ```